baoxingsong/CNSpublication/README.md

 # CNSpublication
-Home made source code used for Andropogoneae CNS analysis
+Home made source code used for Andropogoneae CNS analysis.

+If you want to run those code please do contant us: bs674@cornell.edu